RIP, Lute Olson: Legendary UA basketball coach dies at age 85

 Even after his retirement, he remained a fixture at Wildcat games, always taking the time to sign autographs and shake hands.

-He leaves behind a body of accomplishments that will probably never be duplicated.
-He was Pac-10 Coach of the Year seven times (and Big 10 Coach of the Year once).
-He coached the U.S. National Team to the FIBA World Championship in 1986.
-He led Arizona to five Final Fours and his 1997 team won the NCAA title.
-He’s in the Basketball Hall of Fame and the College Basketball Hall of Fame.
-There is a well-deserved statue of him in front of the basketball arena and the names of Lute and Bobbi Olson will forever adorn the court at McKale Center.
-Bobbi Olson died of ovarian cancer in 2001; the Cats would go on to reach the national championship game before losing to Duke.

-He was an incredible figure, certainly the most famous resident of his adopted city.
+He was an incredible figure, certainly the most-famous resident of his adopted city.
 He was revered in life and will be sorely missed in his passing.
-Tucson has lost a giant.
+Tucson lost a giant.